 Do I need to form an LLC?

-In Idaho, you do not need to form an LLC in order to register with tax authorities.
+In Idaho, you don’t need to form an LLC to register with tax authorities.

 Local short-term rental regulations